-Keep in mind that ten minutes prior to each chime striking point (20 minutes past and 10 minutes ’til the hour) the gears and levers of the striking mechanism begin to fall into the correct positions.
-Therefore, clock adjustments should never be made in the ten minutes prior to a strike.
+Keep in mind that, ten minutes before each chime striking point (20 minutes past and 10 minutes ’til the hour), the gears and levers of the striking mechanism begin to fall into the correct positions.
+Therefore, clock adjustments should never be made in the ten minutes before a strike.
 It’s also imperative that the minute hand be slowly rotated clockwise approaching each striking point, and the clock must be allowed to strike its full count before moving forward with adjustments.
-For safety’s sake it’s best to do all adjustments when the clock reads 5-to-15 minutes past the hour or 25-to-15 minutes before the hour.
+For safety’s sake, it’s best to do all adjustments when the clock reads 5-to-15 minutes past the hour or 25-to-15 minutes before the hour.

 Winding Your Clock

 You’ll want to wind your clock carefully each week at approximately the same time.
 The left keyhole is for winding the strike mechanism and the right one is for the clock’s mainspring.
 Start on the left and wind both completely.
 If the clock has run down all the way, it’s extremely important to wind it before touching or moving the hands.
 If, after you wind it, the minute hand is locked, this means that the mechanism has jammed.
 To fix the jam, re-wind both sides fully before moving the minute hand backward one hour or more.
 Then reset the time as described above.